Check-up after check-in: Accor bets on online medicine for hotel rebound

-PARIS (Reuters) - France’s Accor (ACCP.PA), which runs hotels such as Ibis and Movenpick, said on Friday it would offer its clients free access to online medical consultations run by insurer AXA (AXAF.PA) as it prepares for a recovery from the coronavirus crisis.
+By Reuters Staff PARIS (Reuters) - France’s Accor, which runs hotels such as Ibis and Movenpick, said on Friday it would offer its clients free access to online medical consultations run by insurer AXA as it prepares for a recovery from the coronavirus crisis.

 France’s tourism sector, which accounts for almost 8% of economic output, has been hammered by the pandemic, although companies are implementing schemes to encourage people to eventually return.

-Accor and Axa said in a statement that their programme would be operational from July.
+Accor and Axa said in a statement that their program would be operational from July.

 “This initiative combined with our ... enhanced hygiene protocols, will be key to rediscover the love of travel,” said Sebastien Bazin, Chairman and CEO of Accor.